Yung Lean: 2025–present: Jonatan

 Yung Lean announced his fifth studio album, Jonatan, on 21 January 2025.
 The album was released on 2 May 2025.

 Håstad performed in front of an audience of 10,330 people on 1 March 2025 in the Avicii Arena in Stockholm.
 The concert was well received by Swedish news outlets and described as a "collective triumph" by Aftonbladet.
-Long-time friend Yung Sherman opened the show, and during the evening Håstad was guested by Yung Gud, Ecco2K, Bladee and Thaiboy Digital.
+Long-time friend Yung Sherman opened the show, and during the evening Håstad was guested by Yung Gud, Ecco2k, Bladee and Thaiboy Digital.

-In June 2025, Håstad published a book titled 256 GB.
-The book contains hundreds of images taken on his personal phones between 2014 and 2024.
+In April 2026, Håstad collaborated with GENER8ION, providing vocals for the tracks "STORM I" and "STORM II" as well as performing in the music video, directed by Romain Gavras.

+On 17 September 2026, Håstad released a single in collaboration with Future and Metro Boomin titled "That's It".
+The track was one of six singles released for Grand Theft Auto VI: The Album which is due to release on 19 November.

 Artistry

 XXL included him in their 2014 list of "15 European Rappers You Should Know".
 Fact magazine viewed the Unknown Death 2002 mixtape as "a logical continuation of Clams Casino and Beautiful Lou's innovative techniques, emerging with thick, melancholy numbers that drip with a rare and earnest allure."
 In 2013, Fact published another article titled "Rise of the Sad Boys: from Kompakt to Yung Lean, a history of how electronic musicians have worn their sadness on their sleeves", which claimed that "[Yung Lean]'s mixtape Unknown Death 2002 is the epitome of sad rap".

 Yung Lean was described by Entertainment Weekly as "loosely affiliated" with the cloud rap movement.
 According to music website HighClouds, part of Yung Lean's appeal is "the production provided by Yung Gud and Yung Sherman who combine the cloud rap of Clams Casino with electronic music touches".

-Yung Lean is also the vocalist for the post-punk band Död Mark, along with fellow Sad Boys member Gud.
+Yung Lean is also the vocalist for the post-punk band Död Mark ("dead ground"), along with fellow Sad Boys member Gud.
 The duo's debut album, Drabbad av Sjukdom was released in 2016 through Stockholm label YEAR0001.

+Sad Boys

+Håstad formed the collective Sad Boys along with Yung Sherman and Gud in 2012.
+The group was described by Dazed magazine as being prominent in the cloud rap scene.
+In 2016, Håstad accused Urban Outfitters of plagiarizing their designs.
+The group's iconography include a frowning face.

 Personal life

-Outside of music, Håstad is writing a screenplay about a "strange gangster drama" and a rock opera about John Ausonius, a Swedish serial killer.
-Håstad has aspirations to become an actor.
+Outside of music, Håstad has expressed an interest in film writing and acting, stating in 2019 that had written drafts for a screenplay about a "strange gangster drama" and a rock opera about John Ausonius, a Swedish serial killer.

 Håstad has several hobbies, including reading, ceramics, painting, writing and playing piano.
 Håstad began painting following his release from a mental health hospital as a way to relax.
 In a 2019 interview, Håstad told Kaleidoscope magazine that he has bipolar disorder.
 He was diagnosed with it in 2017 and takes medication for his condition.